Inside: An affordable DIY bud vase tutorial using empty Yakhult bottles.

-Recently at an antique fair, I was drawn to a very cute and pretty collection of mini bud vases.
+Recently, I was drawn to a cute and pretty collection of mini bud vases at an antique fair.
 They were by Moorcroft and completely out of my price range.
-But they did give me the inspiration to make my own collection of upcycled mini bud vases.
+But they inspired me to make my collection of upcycled DIY bud vases.

 These mini flower vases don’t compare to the beautiful Moorcraft ones, but they are still very colourful and look cute as centrepieces on my table.

-My DIY mini bud vases cost virtually nothing to make, as they are made from upcycled small plastic bottles (Yakhult) and paper napkins.
+My DIY mini bud vases cost virtually nothing, as they are made from upcycled small plastic bottles (Yakhult) and paper napkins.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.